How Do You Recharge Your Batteries?

 Jillian LaFave // "My favorite thing to do is to spend time with my two girls.
 Playing outside, going for walks, playing games, etc. I miss my girls terribly throughout the day so having some uninterrupted time to just focus on them makes my heart happy.
 Watching my girls grow and change and become little humans is just the most joyful thing in the world."

-Hope & David Gilbert // "My family and I like to spend our free time camping.
+David & Hope Gilbert (pictured above) // "My family and I like to spend our free time camping.
 I like being able to watch each member of my family enjoy themselves outside.
 Camping gives us stress free family time!"

 Melissa Gilbert // "I enjoy cleaning the pool for my family and friends to come have a good time in.
 I love watching the adults act like a bunch of kids and just the memories in general made with my family and friends in the pool."